emibcn/Rac1.js/README.md

 Go to [Docker Compose](https://docs.docker.com/compose/install/) and follow instructions, depending on your use case.

 ### Build + Run
+This will build the containers images, download system and NodeJS dependencies and launch NodeJS development server at port 3000 and NGinx static server at port 4000:
 ```
 docker-compose up -d
 ```

 ### Build
+This will build the containers images:
 ```
 docker-compose build
 ```